Aweinhof/discloud/README.md

 # discloud

-A MacOS / Linux (not yet MacOS) program that uses a discord conversation to store stuff. discloud.py will interact with discord and execute the queries thanks to a bot.
+A MacOS / Linux program that uses a discord conversation channel to store stuff. discloud.py will interact with discord and execute the queries thanks to a bot.
 It needs to have a discloud.conf file and also to have disclord.py installed (pip3 install discord.py).

 Comming soon :
-- The size of each file when you list them
 - an init mode to easily setup a discloud.conf file

 ## discloud.py